enkessler/cuke_modeler/README.md

 One could, if so inclined, use this method to dynamically edit or even create an entire test suite!

-For more information on the different models and how to use them, see the [documentation](https://app.cucumber.pro/projects/cuke_modeler).
+For more information on the different models (which more or less have the same relation to each other as described in the AST [here](https://github.com/cucumber/cucumber/tree/master/gherkin#ast)) and how to use them, see the
+[documentation](https://app.cucumber.pro/projects/cuke_modeler).

 ## Modeling dialects other than English